sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 }
 ```

 This test is not even complete.
 We also need to reset the database after every test.
-Otherwise, the test will fail in its second run, as there will now be four invoices with an amount smaller than 100 stored in the database!
-Remember that the database stores data permanently.
-So far, we never had to "clean our mess" in test code, as all the objects we created were always stored in-memory only.
+Otherwise, the test will fail in its second run, as there will now be four invoices with an amount smaller than 100 stored in the database because the database persists data across the sessions&mdash;that's what databases are for.
+So far, we have never had to "clean up our mess" in test code, as all the objects we created were in-memory only and recreated between each test.

 {% hint style='tip'%}
 Did you notice the `assertThat...containsExactlyInAnyOrder` assertion we used?
 This ensures that the list contains exactly the objects we pass, and in any order.